MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/readme.md

-### Step 4: Flash the DietPi Image to the SD Card
+### Step 4: Flash the Image to the SD Card

 1. **Flash the Image**:
    - Use the `dd` command to write the DietPi image to the SD card:
      ```bash
-     sudo dd if=/path/to/DietPi.img of=/dev/sdX bs=4M status=progress conv=fsync
+     sudo dd if=/path/to/linux.img of=/dev/sdX bs=4M status=progress conv=fsync
      ```
    - **Explanation of Options**:
      - `if=/path/to/DietPi.img`: This specifies the input file (`if`) that you want to write to the SD card.
-Replace `/path/to/DietPi.img` with the path to your extracted DietPi image file.
+Replace `/path/to/linux.img` with the path to your extracted DietPi image file.
      - `of=/dev/sdX`: This specifies the output file (`of`), which is the device path of your SD card.
 Replace `/dev/sdX` with the correct device path for your SD card.
      - `bs=4M`: The `bs` option sets the block size to 4 megabytes, which determines the amount of data written in each block.
 Using a larger block size can speed up the writing process.
      - `status=progress`: This option provides real-time progress updates, showing the amount of data written and the speed of the operation.